HISPlayer/UnitySamples/hisplayer-visionos-sample.md

-# Import HISPlayer visionOS Sample Beta
+# HISPlayer visionOS Sample Beta

+## Import sample package

 Please, download the sample here -> [**HISPlayer visionOS Sample Beta**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_Sample_3.3.3_Beta.unitypackage)
 (no need to download it if you have received it in the email).